stjordanis/terra-docs-old/docs/dev-spec-market.md

 `ComputeSwap()` returns the amount of asked coins that should be returned for a given `offerCoin` at the effective exchange rate registered with the oracle, alongside the spread that should be taken.

+If the `offerCoin`'s denomination is the same as `askDenom`, this will return an `ErrRecursiveSwap`.

-> A different version `ComputeInternalSwap()` is used internally, which performs the calculations without the constant-product spread.
+> A different version `ComputeInternalSwap()` is used internally, which just performs the calculations without the constant-product spread.
 {note}